Dmytrostu/gitCoin/README.md

 Instead of using a centralized onramp to buy Gitcoin like with other coins, you can transact offline with your counter-party and make your pull-request simultaneously.
 This really cuts out the middle-man and is 100% tax-free

 This is a "first of its kind" cryptocurrency because only the two parties to the transaction need to approve

-If you want to make Michael Saylor blush, ask him directly about Gitcoin